barbarer/py4e-int/_sources/tuples/Exercises.rst

    :answer_c: aTuple[1:2](1)
    :answer_d: aTuple[1][1]
    :correct: d
-   :feedback_a: Try again!
+   :feedback_a: Incorrect!
+Running this code would result in an error.
+Try again.
-   :feedback_b: Try again!
+   :feedback_b: Incorrect!
+This would access the value 15.
+Try again.
-   :feedback_c: Try again!
+   :feedback_c: Incorrect!
+Running this code would result in an error.
+Try again.
    :feedback_d: Correct!
 This first goes to the second item in the tuple, then grabs the second item from the list, which is 20.

    Choose the correct way to access the value 20 from the following tuple.